 But I’d like to add one more thing…

 Let's Make a User Log Out When Navigating to Login Page

 And update login layout with using bundles:

-If you are going to use load-balancer, you need to implement custom session storage provider or use default session storage with sql job that will clear session with task like this:
+If you are going to use load balancer, you need to implement custom session storage provider or use the default session storage with an SQL job that will clear session with a task like this:

-In this case you don’t need the implementation of PingJob, which described above, but you’ll still need a ping action and session-ping.js.
+In this case, you don’t need to implement PingJob, which described above, but you’ll still need a ping action and session-ping.js.

-Here is an example of such MS SQL job:
+Here is an example of such an MS SQL job:

 As an outsource web development company, we know how hard it is sometimes to select a tech partner for your web project.
 You go through blogs of dozens of firms to figure out if they possess the necessary expertise and have experience in building your kind of projects.
 Then you consider lots of factors and even in the very end you’re worried if your choice was right.

 To address this pain, we’ve come out with Product Plans, an easy way to get the most value within a limited budget and time.
 Each of our plans is carefully crafted and calculated to help you advance with your project and at the same time see us in action.
 And then, you can either continue working with us or take the feasible outcome of our work and put it to work with another partner (though that never happened yet).